in the Bible

 every secret thing, whether it be good, or whether it be evil.

-reap.
-(8) For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall
+(8) For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the

-of the Spirit reap life everlasting.
-(9) And let us not be weary in well doing: for in due season we shall reap, if
+Spirit reap life everlasting.
+(9) And let us not be weary in well doing: for in due season we shall reap, if we faint

 Galatians 5:16-25 – (16) This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.
 (17) For